d33psky/compare-telescopes/README.md

 Classically we should use `aperture_area * pi * (pixel_scale/2)^2` instead.
 But for the ratio this does not matter.

 ### Pixel Signal
-Pixel Signal is the Pixel Etendue corrected for the sensor QE and optical system transmission losses.
+Pixel Signal is the Pixel Etendue corrected for the sensor Quantum Efficiency and total optical system Transmittance losses.

 Formula:
 ```
-pixel_signal = pixel_etendue * QE-factor * Transmission-factor
+pixel_signal = pixel_etendue * QE-factor * Transmittance-factor
 ```